Glossary

 Fire Retardant

-1. A chemical applied to lumber or other wood product to slow combustion and flame spread.
-2. A chemical used to fight forest fires, often by dropping it from an airplane or helicopter.
+A chemical applied to lumber or other wood products to slow combustion and flame spread.

 Flake

-Flake figure is developed only in those species which have very medullary ray growth, specifically Oak, Lacewood, and Sycamore.
-When the knife cuts directly on or near to the radial, it is close to parallel with medullary ray and therefore develops the “Flake” effect.
+Flake figure is developed only in species that have substantial medullary ray growth, specifically Oak, Lacewood, and Sycamore.
+When the knife cuts directly on or near the radial, it is close to parallel with medullary ray and therefore develops the “flake” effect.

-The most common method of veneer manufacturing, producing a grain pattern known as cathedral.
+The most common method of veneer manufacturing, producing a grain pattern known as cathedral (or crown).
 Each leaf in the flitch is similar, therefore a consistent and even matching pattern is possible.
 Flat cut veneer is ideally suited for wall panels and furniture.

 Flitch